Baricitinib

 As a scientist who works closely with Emory’s Office of Technology Transfer (OTT), Gavegnano says she’s always thinking about different applications for a drug.

-So, when she found out that baricitinib had been shelved as an HIV treatment, she said, "Wait a minute, the mechanism is the same for all viral infections.”
-Both the HIV and COVID viruses thrive by inflaming the human body, and if the JAK inhibitors had shown promise with HIV, then it stood to reason that they should also work with treating COVID.
+Like her experience in the guest lecture a decade before, she came to an important realization: "Wait a minute, the mechanism is the same for all viral infections.”
+Both HIV-1 and COVID-19 thrive by inflaming the human body, and if the JAK inhibitors had shown promise with HIV-1, then it stood to reason that they should also work with treating COVID-19.

 In collaboration with Marconi, the team went to the National Institutes of Health, which granted them an unprecedented, direct path to a Phase III study.
 The expedited timeline was made possible because baricitinib, the JAK inhibitor tested, was already on the market as an FDA-approved treatment for rheumatoid arthritis; the team was now repurposing the drug as a COVID-19 therapeutic.